-- 1. Click on the File option from the main menu. - 2.
-Click on the New Application option from the File menu.
+1. Click on the File option from the main menu.

+2. Click on the New option from the File menu, and click on the Application option from the New submenu.

-- 3. Select the ElevateDB tab on the component palette. - 4.
-Click on the TEDBEngine component on the ElevateDB tab on the component palette and then click on the Form1 form that was created for you by C++Builder.
+3. Select the ElevateDB tab on the component palette.

+4. Click on the TEDBEngine component on the ElevateDB tab on the component palette and then click on the Form1 form that was created for you by C++Builder.
 The TEDBEngine component will be dropped on the form.